 Marcus Luttrell and his team set out on a mission to capture or kill notorious Taliban leader Ahmad Shah, in late June 2005.
 Marcus and his team are left to fight for their lives in one of the most valiant efforts of modern warfare.

 Navy S.E.A.L. sniper Chris Kyle's pinpoint accuracy saves countless lives on the battlefield and turns him into a legend.
 Back home to his wife and kids after four tours of duty, however, Chris finds that it is the war he can't leave behind.

 Action/war drama based on the best-selling book detailing a near-disastrous mission in Somalia on October 3, 1993.
 On this date nearly 100 U.S. Army Rangers, commanded by Capt.
 Mike Steele, were dropped by helicopter deep into the capital city of Mogadishu to capture two top lieutenants of a Somali warlord.
-This lead to a large and drawn-out firefight between the Rangers and hundreds of Somali gunmen, leading to the destruction of two U.S. Black Hawk helicopters.
-This film focuses on the heroic efforts of various Rangers to get to the downed black hawks, centering on Sgt.
-Eversmann, leading the Ranger unit Chalk Four to the first black hawk crash site, Warrant Officer Durant who was captured after being the only survivor of the second black hawk crash, as well as many others who were involved.
+This led to a large and drawn-out firefight between the Army Ranges, US Special Forces, and hundreds of Somali gunmen; resulting in the destruction of two U.S. Black Hawk helicopters.
+The film focuses on the heroic efforts of various Rangers to get to the downed black hawks, centering on SSG.
+Eversmann, leading the Ranger unit Chalk Four to the first black hawk crash site, Chief Warrant Officer Durant who was captured after being the only survivor of the second black hawk crash, as well as many others who were involved.
 Written by

-Matthew Patay: revised by Brady Schloz
+Matthew Patay: revised by Corbin L.

 227 of 300 people found this review helpful.